Login Sign in

 Life stage: All

-Certain types of yeast normally live on dog skin and in ears without causing problems and are considered normal flora.
-When yeast overgrows, however, then it causes itchy, stinky ears and skin.
-Why does yeast overgrow, and more importantly, how do you stop yeast from causing a problem in your dog?
+Some types of yeast normally live on a dog’s skin and in their ears without causing problems.
+But when the yeast grows too much, it can lead to itchy, smelly ears and skin.
+So why does yeast overgrow, and how can you stop it?
 Here’s what you need to know.

 Can Dogs Get Yeast Infections?